 \The noise level exposure bands in the above Table are for 'free field ' noise levels, i.e. noise levels unaffected by sound reflections from nearby surfaces.
-All the noise levels from the NMT at Felbridge are also free field values.
+All the noise levels from the NMT at Hever are also free field values.

-Since the 16 hour $L{Aeq}$ value of total noise for this site is 57 dBA this puts the site in the 55 to 60 dBA noise exposure band, occupied by 18 % of dwellings in the UK.
+Since the 16 hour $L{Aeq}$ value for total noise for this site is 53 dBA this puts the site in the 50 to 55 dBA noise exposure band, occupied by 37 % of dwellings in the UK.
+In the absence of aircraft noise the noise level at the site would be 50 dBA, i.e. the residual noise level (from the Table 2 in section 3.3) which would put the site on the borderline of the lower, i.e. quieter, category (less than 50 dBA).